axieinfinity/ronin-documentation/README.md

 # Ronin documentation

-The documentation for Ronin is built with [Docusaurus](https://docusaurus.io/).
+This repository contains Ronin documentation deployed at [docs.roninchain.com](https://docs.roninchain.com).
+The documentation is built with [Docusaurus](https://docusaurus.io/), a static site generatator.

 ## Local development

-This site is powered by [Docusaurus](https://docusaurus.io), a static site generator.
 To preview changes as you edit the files, you can run a local development server that serves the Ronin documentation site and reflects the latest changes.